 Once you have the core elements of your website set up, you can work on the technical SEO.

-Technical SEO is a subset of “On-page SEO” which is the search engine optimization that takes place on your website.
+Technical SEO is a subset of “On-page SEO” which is the search engine optimisation that takes place on your website.

 “On-page” includes both the content and the underlying technical coding structure, but technical SEO focuses on the latter.